Thiosarin: CW history and candidate

+Thiosarin has been investigated as a chemical warfare agent by Iraq.

 Thiosarin is used as a precursor to sarin.

 Synthesis

 The preparation route is quite similar to that of sarin.
 The synthesis routes of thiosarin are manifold.

 Regardless of the synthesis route chosen, the final reaction is usually the reaction of isopropyl methylthiophosphonochloridate with fluorides.

 Reactions

-Thiosarin has a tendency to convert to its analogue by different mechanisms.
+Thiosarin has a tendency to convert to the all oxygen analogue by divers mechanisms..
 In anhydrous medium, thiosarin is oxidized to form GB.

 In the controlated aqueous medium, without the presence of oxygen, the tendency is to evolve hydrogen sulfide.

-Sulfur is more nucleophilic and tends to form the thiolate isomer at ~100 °C.

 Sarin-S

 Along with the discovery of the high toxicity of this series of compounds, Hoffmann discovered that the S-alkyl isomers, unlike the alkyl alkylphosphonothiol compounds, were less toxic than the G(S) agents.